 National Fraud Initiative Level 2 – Condensed Text

 This authority is required by law to protect the public funds it administers.
 It may share information provided to it with other bodies responsible for auditing or administering public funds, in order to prevent and detect fraud.

 The Audit Commission appoints the auditor to audit the accounts of this authority.
 It is also responsible for carrying out data matching exercises.

 The Audit Commission currently requires us to participate in a data matching exercise to assist in the prevention and detection of fraud.
-The Audit Commission requires this authority to provide information it holds for this purpose.
 We are required to provide particular sets of data to the Audit Commission for matching for each exercise, and these are set out in the Audit Commission’s guidance, which can be found at www.audit-commission.gov.uk/nfi.

 The use of data by the Audit Commission in a data matching exercise is carried out with statutory authority under its powers in Part 2A of the Audit Commission Act 1998.
 It does not require the consent of the individuals concerned under the Data Protection Act 1998.

 Data matching by the Audit Commission is subject to a Code of Practice.
 This may be found at www.audit-commission.gov.uk/national-fraud-initiative/code-of-data-matching-practice/

 For further information on the Audit Commission’s legal powers and the reasons why it matches particular information, see www.audit-commission.gov.uk/fairprocessing.
 For further information on data matching at this authority contact Chris Willimsky - Internal Audit 0115 9772240.